Course Catalog 2024-2025

 ARS 272 Intaglio Printmaking (4 Credits)

 This course is an in-depth introduction to the expressive potential of the printed image and the distinct visual and tactile qualities of etching and drypoint.
 The class explores how prints can function as social devices, manifestations of texture and opportunities for collaboration.
 Core studio materials are provided.
 Students are responsible for the purchase of additional supplies required for individual projects.
 Prerequisite: ARS 163 or ARS 172, or equivalent.
-Instructor permission required. {A}
+Instructor permission required.
+Enrollment limited to 12. {A}

 Fall, Spring, Annually